Tobyclark/MemoryConstrainedChessEngine/README.md

 # MemoryConstrainedChessEngine
-Memory Constrained Chess Engine Project using Cython
+Memory Constrained Chess Engine Project

+To run, install docker

+Then build the image using
+docker build -t chess-engine .

+Then run the program using
+docker run -it -m 15m chess-engine